 My GitHub has 52 public repositories.
 Some have stars.
 Most don’t.
 A few have been useful to people I’ll never meet.
-That’s the deal with open source.
 You put work out there without knowing where it lands.

 How It Started

-My first real open source contribution wasn’t a contribution at all.
-It was documentation.
-In 2020, I was deploying Jitsi Meet and couldn’t find a single guide that covered the full production setup.
-So I wrote one.
-Then another.
-Then I put them on a Docusaurus site and called it Easy Jitsi.
+My first open source contribution was documentation.
+In 2020, I was deploying Jitsi Meet and couldn’t find a single guide covering the full production setup.
+I wrote one, then another, then put them on a Docusaurus site called Easy Jitsi.

-I didn’t plan for it to get 155 stars.
-I just needed the documentation to exist.
-Other people needed it too, and that alignment is the foundation of every successful open source project: someone scratches their own itch and it turns out other people have the same itch.
+155 stars was not the plan.
+I needed the documentation to exist.
+Other people needed it too.
+That alignment is the foundation of every useful open source project: someone scratches their own itch and finds others have the same one.

 What I’ve Shipped

-Easy Jitsi and Awesome Jitsi are my documentation and resource curation projects for the Jitsi video conferencing ecosystem.
-Combined 200+ stars.
-These started from deployment notes and grew because the Jitsi community needed better onboarding material.
+Easy Jitsi and Awesome Jitsi: documentation and resource curation for the Jitsi ecosystem.
+200+ stars combined.
+Started as deployment notes, grew because the community needed better onboarding material.

-REST API Starter is a Go boilerplate with Chi, GORM, and Logrus.
+REST API Starter: Go boilerplate with Chi, GORM, and Logrus.
 20 stars.
-I use it as the starting point for every new Go backend project.
-It encodes opinions I’ve formed over multiple production deployments.
+My starting point for every new Go backend.
+It encodes opinions formed over multiple production deployments.

-DonatePal is a full-stack donation management app in Go.
-Built it to explore server-side rendering in Go without a JavaScript build step.
-The entire thing compiles to a single binary.
+DonatePal: full-stack donation management in Go.
+Built to explore server-side rendering without a JavaScript build step.
+Compiles to a single binary.

-Webserv is an HTTP server in C. No frameworks, no libraries, just sockets and recv().
-I built it to understand what Nginx does under the hood.
+Webserv: an HTTP server in C. No frameworks, no libraries, just sockets and recv().
+Built to understand what Nginx does at the socket level.

 What I’ve Learned

 Documentation is a feature.
 A project without documentation is a project for one person.
-The moment I added clear README files and deployment guides to my projects, contributions started coming in.
-People contribute to projects they can understand.
+Clear README files and deployment guides are what turn a private tool into something others can use and improve.

 Small tools compound.
-My dotfiles repo, my tax calculator for Ghana’s PAYE system, my directory sizing utility.
-None of these are impressive on their own.
-But each one solved a real problem, and together they represent a practice of turning friction into tools.
+My dotfiles, my Ghana PAYE tax calculator, my directory sizing utility.
+None are impressive alone.
+Each solved a real problem.
+Together they represent a habit of turning friction into tools.

-Stars don’t matter (but they’re nice).
-The projects I’m proudest of aren’t the ones with the most stars.
+Stars don’t matter, but feedback does.
+The projects I’m proudest of aren’t the most-starred.
 They’re the ones where someone opened an issue saying “I used this to deploy video conferencing for my school” or “this saved me a week of setup.”
-That’s the feedback loop that keeps me building.

 Maintenance is the hard part.
-Writing code is fun.
-Responding to issues, reviewing PRs, keeping dependencies updated, testing against new OS versions, that’s the real work.
-Most open source projects die not because the code is bad but because the maintainer runs out of energy for the unglamorous parts.
+Writing code is the fun part.
+Responding to issues, reviewing PRs, keeping dependencies current, testing against new OS versions: that’s the real work.
+Most open source projects die because the maintainer runs out of energy for the unglamorous parts, not because the code is bad.

 What’s Next

-I’m interested in developer tooling and infrastructure.
-The compliance helper I built recently is a step in that direction.
+Developer tooling and infrastructure.
 Small, focused tools that solve specific workflow problems.
-I’m also spending more time writing, which is why this site exists.
+More writing, which is why this site exists.

-If you want to start contributing to open source, my advice is simple: don’t look for projects to contribute to.
+If you want to start contributing to open source, don’t look for projects to contribute to.
 Build something you need.
 If other people need it too, they’ll find it.
-And if they don’t, you still have a tool that works.